AndresMpa/mu-vim/README.md

 ## Tests

-Mapping contract (Current, Mini, and VimScript from this repo):
+Mapping contract for Current, Mini, and VimScript (Mini and VimScript have no test repos of their own):

 ```
-python3 tests/run.py --all
+./tests/run.sh
 ```

+That uses Podman if it is installed, otherwise Docker.
+With Go on the host: `cd tests && go test -count=1 -parallel 8 .`

 That's it, done